The Benefits of College Education

 Never Stop Learning

-I arrived home the night after my last class and told my husband and son that I was parking the train.
-I had managed to get through a four-year program in less than three years, complete my lower division classes and had two separate surgeries.
-I was exhausted by the journey, but every step was worth the effort.
+When I arrived home the night after my last class, I told my husband and son that I was parking the train.
+I had managed to complete a four-year program in less than three years, complete my lower division classes, and I had two separate surgeries.
+Although I was exhausted by the journey, every step was worth the effort.

 I encourage everyone to get a college education.
 I never thought I was smart enough but I proved myself wrong.
-I didn’t think I had the courage or dedication to finish school but found I successfully completed my goal to finish school.
+I didn’t think I had the courage or dedication to finish school, but I successfully completed my goal to finish school.
 I was worried about the commitment, but I found the time.
 I worried about the time I missed with my son, but he turned out just fine.
-When he was a teenager and would complain about something I would tell him, “Life is an education.
-Take a class.”
 I have benefited from my college education in so many ways, and strongly recommend higher education.

 © 2012 Michelle Orelup